Bourn School Association

-For the children there are school discos, film nights, a magic show, as well as seeing Secret Santa in his amazing grotto and the present room for Mother’s Day.
+For the children we run events such as school discos, film nights, a magic shows, as well as seeing Secret Santa in his amazing grotto and the present room for Mother’s Day.
 Plus, of course, there are the summer and Christmas fêtes which we all – children, parents and staff – can enjoy.

-We also organise smaller events and initiatives such as a gardening project, second-hand uniform sales, Freeze-Pop Fridays, 100 Club and themed non-uniform days.
+We also organise smaller events and initiatives such as second-hand uniform sales, Freeze-Pop Fridays, 100 Club and themed non-uniform days.
 A separate volunteer committee organises Bourn to Run, an annual 10k race, which raises substantial funds for the BSA, as well as providing a popular event for runners.

 The BSA also likes to support the school by regularly serving refreshments at events such as the Bourn Summer Concerts, the Christmas Plays, Sports Afternoon and the Grandparents’ Tea Concert.